WASHINGTON COUNCIL OF THE BLIND CONSTITUTION

 C. ELIGIBILITY AND EXPECTATIONS

-If an elected officer or board member becomes delinquent on a WCB loan, the loan may be required to be immediately repaid in full and he/she will not be eligible for paid board meeting or seminar travel expenses.
-At the discretion of the treasurer, reimbursable expenses paid directly by the affected member may be applied against his/her outstanding loan balance.
+Any elected officer or board member who becomes delinquent on a WCB loan may be required to immediately repay it in full and they will not be eligible for paid board meeting or seminar travel expenses until it is repaid.
+At the discretion of the treasurer, reimbursable expenses paid directly by the affected member may be applied against the outstanding loan balance.